-Three years ago, Congress of fered a new kind of protection to people who wanted to stop 'sexually oriented" advertise ments from arriving in their mail.
-Anyone so inclined could place his or her name on a spe cial list to be kept by the Post Office.
+Three years ago, Congress offered a new kind of protection to people who wanted to stop 'sexually oriented" advertisements from arriving in their mail.
+Anyone so inclined could place his or her name on a special list to be kept by the Post Office.
 Sending such ads to those on the list was made a crime.
-By now, with thousands of his doorway, so he can bar unwanted ads from his mailbox.
-The Court said the advertiser's outrank the right of the house holder to be let alone.

-To begin with, the basic idea has been held constitutional, even though it involves some itation on the freedom of press.
-The Supreme Court has ruled that, just as a householder bar unwanted salesmen from the place of familiar high-back- due to the shortage of tires. ed swivel chairs.

-To hold otherwise, added the Court, "would make hardly more sense than to say that a televiviewer may not twist the dial to cut off an offensive or
+By now, with thousands of names on the list, enough time has gone by for this law to be tested and clarified in the courts.
+To begin with, the basic idea has been held constitutional. even though it involves some limitation on the freedom of the press.
+The Supreme Court has ruled that, just as a householder can bar unwanted salesmen from his doorway, so he can bar unright to communicate does not outrank the right of the householder to be let alone.
+To hold otherwise, added the Court, "would make hardly more sense than to say that a television viewer may not twist the dial to cut off an offensive or boring communication.'